emarchak/fastpaced_videos/README.md

 # fastpaced_videos

-Setting up your Youtube authorization credentials to make this work
+### Youtube authorization credentials ###
+Some quick instructions for getting your YouTube API Creds

 1. Create your project and select the API Services https://developers.google.com/youtube/registering_an_application